Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bears stats and trends

-- In games that Chicago picks up over 371.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Chicago amasses over 371.6 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Bears have turned the ball over six more times (13 total) than the Ravens have forced a turnover (7) this season.